Special thanks to the Ohio Pork Council for sponsoring this post. As always, all opinions are my own.

 • 2/3 cup vegetable stock

-• 2/3 cup heavy whipping cream
+• 2/3 cup heavy cream

 • 1 tablespoon soy sauce

-• 1 and 1/2 teaspoon Dijon mustard
+• 1-1/2 teaspoon Dijon-style mustard

-• Optional: finely chopped fresh flat leaf parsley
+• Finely chopped fresh flat-leaf parsley optional

 Instructions

-• BROWN MEATBALLS: Preheat the oven to 375 degrees F and generously spray a 9x13-inch pan.
-Heat the canola oil (2 tablespoons at first) in a large cast iron or non-stick skillet over medium-high heat.
-Add half of the meatballs (making sure to not overcrowd the pan) and fry for 2 minutes.
+• Preheat oven to 375ยฐF and generously spray a 9x13-inch sheet pan.
+Heat canola oil (2 tablespoons at first) in a large cast-iron or nonstick pan over medium-high heat.
+Add half the meatballs (making sure to not overcrowd the pan) and fry 2 minutes.
 Flip and brown on the other side for another 2 minutes.
-Transfer to the prepared 9x13 pan and repeat with remaining meatballs.
-Bake for 17-25 minutes or until the meatballs are cooked through (160 degrees F.).
+Transfer to prepared sheet pan and repeat with remaining meatballs.
+Bake 17โ€“25 minutes or until meatballs are cooked through (160ยฐF).

-• CREAM SAUCE: Meanwhile, prepare the sauce.
-Quickly wipe out the skillet used for the meatballs and melt the butter over medium heat.
-Once melted, whisk in the flour and cook for 1 minute.
-Gradually add in the beef stock and then vegetable stock, whisking constantly until smooth.
-Cook until thickened, about 2-3 minutes.
-Reduce the heat to low.
-Add in the heavy cream, soy sauce, and Dijon mustard.
-Simmer for another 1-2 minutes.
-Taste the sauce and add seasonings if needed (I typically add 1/4 teaspoon each of salt and pepper).
-The sauce is thick!
-If you'd like to thin it a bit, add additional stock slowly (1-2 tablespoons at a time) until the desired consistency is reached.
+• Meanwhile, prepare the sauce.
+Quickly wipe out the cast-iron pan used for the meatballs and melt butter over medium heat.
+Once melted, whisk in flour and cook for 1 minute.
+Gradually add beef stock and vegetable stock, whisking constantly until smooth.
+Cook until thickened, about 2โ€“3 minutes.
+Reduce heat to low.
+Add heavy cream, soy sauce, and mustard.
+Simmer another 1โ€“2 minutes.
+Taste sauce and add seasonings if needed (I add 1/4 teaspoon each salt and pepper).
+If youโ€™d like to thin the sauce a bit, add additional stock slowly (1โ€“2 tablespoons at a time) until desired consistency is reached.

-• FINISHING: Toss cooked meatballs gently in the sauce.
+• Toss cooked meatballs gently in the sauce.
 Serve over mashed potatoes or buttered noodles with a side of cranberry sauce or lingonberry preserves.
 Garnish with parsley if desired.
 Enjoy!

 Recipe Notes

-Note 1: To grate the onion, peel and then grate on large holes of a box grater.
+Note 2: To grate the onion, peel and then grate on large holes of a box grater.
 Measure to get a lightly packed and leveled 1 cup.

-Nutrition information is for the meatballs and sauce only.
+Nutrition Note: Nutrition information is for the meatballs and sauce only.

-Nutrition Facts
+Nutrition

 Serving: 1serving | Calories: 513kcal | Carbohydrates: 19.6g | Protein: 26.4g | Fat: 36.1g | Cholesterol: 145.9mg | Sodium: 411.8mg | Fiber: 1.3g | Sugar: 3.1g